In response to COVID-19, we’ve made some essential changes to ensure a safe and enjoyable experience for all.

 The Living Seashore touch pools are currently closed.
 The seating in Dolphin Discovery is currently reduced to 100 guests, however, a walking path has been established through the exhibit and underwater viewing area to give guests the opportunity to see the dolphins.

 To limit any group gatherings within our more highly-trafficked exhibit spaces, we are pausing the use of educational carts and live presentations, including talks in Dolphin Discovery.

 Complimentary styluses are available for personal use at the many digital interactives throughout our buildings.

-An alternate accessibility pathway has been established for guests.
-More information will be available alongside our accessibility guide.
-Wheelchairs and audio tours will still be available for use at no additional cost.
+Wheelchairs and audio tours are still available for use at no additional cost.